In my area

 Use the Aberdeen City Council Interactive Mapping service to explore your local area

-The work areas will be signposted from the Abbotswell Crescent car park at the east end of Nigg Way for those who arrive after 10am.
+The work area will be sign posted from the car park in Scotstown Road and the Dubford Road entrance for those who arrive after 10am.